 Robots can be in six different states (cf. Figure 7).
 If the wireless is available, these states will be set by the GameController.
-For 2008, the GameController support is optional.
-However, indication of the game state, team color and the kickoff state is mandatory.
+Teams must implement code to receive and correctly respond to wireless GameController game controller packets, and also give indication of the game state, team color and, the kickoff state.